hayeah/mustache/README.md

 ## Why a fork?

 I forked [cbroglie/mustache](https://github.com/cbroglie/mustache) because it does not appear to be maintained, and I wanted to add the following functionality:

-- Add support for JSON and plain text escaping modes modes (for example, for templating e-mail, or JSON messages for Slack notifications).
+- Add support for JSON and plain text escaping modes (for example, for templating e-mail, or JSON messages for Slack notifications).
 - Add [a previously submitted patch for lambda support](https://github.com/cbroglie/mustache/pull/28).

 I also wanted to clear up some security holes, including two found by fuzzing.